ARCHIVES

 Common occupational therapy CPT codes and their usage

-Evaluations: Starting in 2018, there are now three different evaluation codes you can bill that include low complexity (97165), moderate complexity (97166), and high complexity (97167).
+Evaluations: Starting in 2018, there are now three different occupational therapy evaluation codes you can bill that include evaluation low complexity (97165), evaluation moderate complexity (97166), and high complexity (97167).
 Now, there isn’t much for guidelines out there.
 Be sure to check out the CPT coding book for details.
 My facility considers 1-3 deficits low, 3-5 moderate, and 5+ as complex.
+The use of an occupational profile and various assessments are key components in determining the complexity of the evaluation and guiding the plan of care.

 Therapeutic Exercise (97110): Includes exercises for strengthening, ROM, endurance, and flexibility and must be direct contact time with the patient.
 Functional mobility for ADLs or Mobility Related ADLs (MRADLs) are not included in here.
 Remember, differentiate yourself from other professions here and explain how the therapeutic exercise translates and will help your client with their ADLs.